correlation and regression in spss#

 Question

-In the Parameter Estimates section, we have:
+In the Parameter Estimates section of the table, we have:

 • Constant, the estimate of the intercept of the linear model (\(\beta\) in the lecture notes)